praveen-kumars/praveen-kumars/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Machine Learning projects
+- 🔭 I’m currently working on Fullstack project.
-- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Open Source Projects.
 - 📫 How to reach me: praveencbe525@gmail.com